Shower Won’t Stop Running: Causes and Fixes

 Moen shower won’t turn off

-When a Moen shower won’t turn off, the cause is a faulty cartridge which needs to be replaced.
-The replacement procedure is slightly different to the other types of cartridges and it’s replaced as follows:
+When a Moen shower doesn’t turn off, the cause is a faulty cartridge that needs to be replaced.
+The replacement procedure is slightly different from the other types of cartridges and it’s replaced as follows:

-2. Pry the plastic over off the top of the control valve to reach the screw in the center of the handle.
+2. Pry the plastic cover off the top of the control valve to reach the screw in the center of the handle.

 4. Slide the stop tube off the cartridge by pulling it towards you.